 While we definitely advocate basking in the glory of summer, savouring the colourful blooms you’ve planted and nurtured and feeling the sun’s gentle rays caress your skin, there is a lot to be said for planning ahead and making sure your next season’s preparations are in motion in good time.

 In this article we’ll introduce seven plants that are well suited to spending the winter outdoors in pots.

 We’ve prioritised plants that strike the perfect balance between hardy and attractive, ensuring a beautiful display throughout the least forgiving weather of the year.

-Where there are different varieties available, we cross referenced our suggestions with the Royal Horticultural Society’s plant finder tool to find those whose season of interest is winter.
-This means you can be sure that these plants will hold their own against the British elements.
+Where there are different varieties available, you can be sure that the plants chosen in this guide will hold their own against the British elements.